 She has 30 years experience as a film editor both in London and Sydney.
 She has edited over 100 documentaries during her career and is still as passionate as ever about her craft.

-She is currently working on ADAM GOODES THE FINAL QUARTER with Ian Darling and once this is complete, will move onto THE GENESIS with Ian and Sascha Ettinger Epstein.
-She is consulting editor on LIFE AFTER OASIS — TEN YEARS LATER.
+She recently finished editing THE FINAL QUARTER with Ian Darling and once this is complete, will move onto THE DEPARTMENT with Ian and Sascha Ettinger Epstein.
+She was consulting editor on LIFE AFTER OASIS.

 From 2014 to 2016 she enjoyed being a little more out of the cutting room than in, as she co-produced Good Pitch Australia, and loved working with the 19 teams of filmmakers whose powerful documentaries were chosen and guided through the Good Pitch process.
 Sally is very happy to find herself solidly in the realm of social impact documentary filmmaking.